honehone12/sig-ser/README.md

 # sig-ser
-json with signature for rpc
+json with signature for server to server rpc